RevoloerO/vqm-blockchain-journal/Solidity Project/Beginner/Note.md

 7.PrimeList.sol
 Next level from PrimeCheck where I work around function private, public.
 The recall function help me to understand how the list is handled in Solidity.
 I need to match the data type uint[] correctly to ensure the output
+--
+8.EvenOdd.sol
+A quick practice for me to play around getting input and returns output using "pure" in Solidity --